HaleemaSadia/Portfolio/README.md

 - #### _What I've Learnt_
   - Multiseletion of images from gallery.
-  - Live video streaming from drawing.
+  - Live video streaming from drawing using node-media-client.
   - Realtime Messaging using Firebase Notifications.